aripalo/vegas-credentials/README.md

 - Ensure CDK & co understand the session credential expiration and do not ask for MFA all the time
 - Document TTY usage https://github.com/boto/botocore/issues/1348
 - Support role chaining?
+- Add disclaimer for orgs using this tool ("software provided as is")
+- Add PR templates (bug, feature request...)